pschiffe/docker-pdns/README.md

 This repository contains four Docker images - pdns-mysql, pdns-recursor, pdns-admin-static and pdns-admin-uwsgi.
 Image **pdns-mysql** contains completely configurable [PowerDNS 4.x server](https://www.powerdns.com/) with mysql backend (without mysql server).
 Image **pdns-recursor** contains completely configurable [PowerDNS 4.x recursor](https://www.powerdns.com/).
 Images **pdns-admin-static** and **pdns-admin-uwsgi** contains fronted (nginx) and backend (uWSGI) for [PowerDNS Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) web app, written in Flask, for managing PowerDNS servers.

-There are two versions of PowerDNS Admin - the old and deprecated `pschiffe/pdns-admin-uwsgi:latest` and `pschiffe/pdns-admin-static:latest` based on https://git.0x97.io/0x97/powerdns-admin .
-The new and updated version with more features is available as `pschiffe/pdns-admin-uwsgi:ngoduykhanh` and `pschiffe/pdns-admin-static:ngoduykhanh` and is based on https://github.com/ngoduykhanh/PowerDNS-Admin .
-The `latest` tag points to the older version of PowerDNS Admin for backwards compatibility.

 The pdns-mysql and pdns-recursor images have also the `alpine` tag thanks to the @PoppyPop .

 All images are available on Docker Hub: